rfg-modding/RSL-Docs/Docs/Scripting/API/rfg/Functions/HavokBodySetPosOrient.rst

-HavokBodySetPosition
+HavokBodySetPosOrient
 ********************************************************
-Sets the position of a havok rigid body.
+Sets the position and orientation of a havok rigid body.

 **Arguments:**